Mar 01, 2016

 The CEO of STC Group concluded by comparing two regulatory models.
 The first model adopted by the U.S. focused on encouraging investment in infrastructure, which led to a boom in the telecommunications industry and a rise in service levels; the second model focused solely on increasing competition and lowering prices, which led to a deceleration in growth and low quality of telecommunication services.
 He stressed the necessity to build a regulatory framework that fosters investment, caters to the demands of the new digital economy which, to a large extent, depends on the ability of telecommunication companies to build the necessary infrastructure and offer high quality services at fair prices.

-- Brand Finance: STC is the Most Valuable Brand in the Middle East
+- STC Receives Brand Finance Award As the Most Valuable Brand in the Middle East